 David de Giles — David is currently our Chief of Party for the Feteh Activity in Ethiopia.
-He is a rule of law expert with extensive justice reform experience Africa and other countries.
+He is a rule of law expert with extensive justice reform experience in Africa, and in Haiti and other countries.
 As head of a team of 32 he provides skillful technical and leadership management for the Feteh project.
 He was formerly Deputy Chief of Party in Cote de Ivoire for the USAID funded PROJUSTICE Program where he provided management and operational support as well as technical assistance to increase judicial independence, transparency and accountability by developing models of professional court management, automated case management systems, codes of professional ethics, and improved public outreach.
-He has his law Public Law Degree (1992), University of Seville – Spain; and his Masters (D.E.A.) in European Union Law (1993), University of Panthéon-Assas (Paris II) – France.
+He has his law Public Law Degree (1992) from the University of Seville; and his Masters (D.E.A.) in European Union Law (1993) from the University of Panthéon-Assas (Paris II) in France.

 Mandefrot Belay —Mandefrot is currently our Deputy Chief of Party for the Feteh Activity in Ethiopia.
 He is a renown legal expert with many years experience in justice reform, legal institutional capacity building, legal education and legislative drafting.
 He served as Country Director for the Rule of Law Initiative of the American Bar Association Legal and Judicial Reform and Capacity Building program in Ethiopia from 2008-2013, where he was responsible for setting the strategic direction of the country program including planning, budgeting, and monitoring and evaluating of projects.
 He has published numerous articles on justice sector reform in Ethiopia.
 He has a Master of Laws from Nagpur University, India; was a Post-Graduate Fellow for Governance and Democracy University of Birmingham and European Center for Diplomacy and Security Studies UK; and received a Post Graduate Diploma in International Law and Organization for Development, Institute of Social Studies, The Hague, Netherlands, 1998.